Victrex plc – Annual report – 30 September 2024

 Going concern

-The Directors have performed a robust going concern assessment including a detailed review of the business’ 24-month rolling forecast and consideration of the principal risks faced by the Group and the Company, as detailed on pages 34 to 40.
-This assessment has paid particular attention to the impact of the ongoing global economic challenges on the aforementioned forecasts.
+The Directors have performed a robust going concern assessment including a detailed review of the business’ 24-month rolling forecast and consideration of the principal risks faced by the Group and the Company, as detailed on pages 36 to 42.
+This assessment has paid particular attention to current trading results and the impact of the ongoing global economic challenges on the aforementioned forecasts.

-The 24-month rolling forecast is derived from the Company’s Integrated Business Planning (‘IBP’) process which runs monthly.
-Each area of the business provides revised forecasts which consider a number of external data sources, triangulating with customer conversations, trends in market and country indices as well as forward-looking industry forecasts.
-For example, forecast aircraft build rates from the two major manufacturers for Aerospace, World Semiconductor Trade Statistics Semiconductor market forecasts for Electronics through to 2024 and Needham and IQVIA forecasts for Medical procedures.
+The 24-month forecast is derived from the Company’s Integrated Business Planning (‘IBP’) process which runs monthly.
+Each area of the business provides forecasts which consider a number of external data sources, triangulating with customer conversations, trends in market and country indices as well as forward-looking industry forecasts: for example, forecast aircraft build rates from the two major manufacturers for Aerospace, rig count and purchasing manager indices for E&I, World Semiconductor Trade Statistics semiconductor market forecasts for Electronics and Needham and IQVIA forecasts for Medical procedures.

-Before any mitigating actions the sensitised cash flows show the Company has significantly reduced cash headroom.
-Under scenario 2 there is minimal cash generation through the going concern period and there is potential that the committed facility would be required to manage intra-month cash flows.
-However, the Company has a number of mitigating actions which are readily available in order to generate significant headroom.
+Before any mitigating actions the sensitised cash flows show the Company has significantly reduced cash headroom, which would require continued use of the committed facility during the going concern period.
+The level of facility drawn down is higher in scenario 2 but in neither scenario is the committed facility fully drawn, nor drawn for the whole year.
+With cash levels lower than has historically been the case for Victrex, the Company has identified a number of mitigating actions which are readily available to increase the headroom.
 These include:

-• use of committed facility – £20m could be drawn at short notice.
-Conversations with our banking partner indicate that the £20m accordion could also be readily accessed.
+- use of committed facility – the committed facility could be drawn at short notice.
+Conversations with our banking partners indicate that the £20m uncommitted accordion could also be readily accessed.
 The covenants of the facility have been successfully tested under each of the scenarios;

-• deferral of capital expenditure – the base case capital investment over the next 12 months is approximately £50m as major projects are completed in China and the UK.
-This could be reduced significantly by limiting expenditure to essential projects, deferring all other projects later into 2024, with the exception of completing the manufacturing facilities in China which will continue as planned;
+- deferral of capital expenditure – the base case capital investment over the next 12 months is lower than recent years with major projects now completed in China and the UK.
+This could be reduced significantly by limiting expenditure to essential projects and deferring all other projects later into 2025 or beyond;

-• reduction in discretionary overheads – costs would be limited to prioritise and support customer related activity; and
+- reduction in discretionary overheads – costs would be limited to prioritise and support customer related activity;

-Reverse stress testing was performed to identify the level that sales would need to drop by in order for the Group to run out of cash by the end of the going concern assessment period.
-Sales volumes would need to consistently drop materially below the low point in scenario 2 which is not considered plausible.
+Reverse stress testing was performed to identify the level that sales would need to drop by in order for the Group to be unable to meet its liabilities as they fall due by the end of the going concern assessment period.
+Sales volumes would need to consistently drop materially below the low point in scenario 2, which is not considered plausible.

-As a result of this detailed assessment and with reference to the Company’s strong balance sheet, existing committed facilities and the cash preserving levers at the Company’s disposal, but also acknowledging the current economic uncertainty as a number of global economies close to/in recession and the war in Ukraine continues, the Board has concluded that the Company has sufficient liquidity to meet its obligations when they fall due for a period of at least 12 months after the date of this report.
-For this reason, they continue to adopt the going concern basis for preparing the financial statements.
+As a result of this detailed assessment and with reference to the Company’s strong balance sheet, existing committed facilities and the cash preserving levers at the Company’s disposal, but also acknowledging the current economic uncertainty with a number of global economies remaining in or close to recession and the wars in Ukraine and the Middle East continuing, the Board has concluded that the Company has sufficient liquidity to meet its obligations when they fall due for a period of at least 12 months after the date of this report.
+For this reason, it continues to adopt the going concern basis for preparing the financial statements.

 Viability statement